MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-chat-auth-settings.md

       > - If the token has expired or is invalid, the chat widget will throw an error event.
       > - The [setContextProvider method](../develop/reference/methods/setContextProvider.md) is not supported for authenticated chat.
 You should pass in your lwicontexts as a part of the JWT payload.

-4. Create a JavaScript function on your website that will accept a callback function and return a JWT to the callback function.
+4. Create a JavaScript function on your website that accepts a callback function and returns a JWT to the callback function.
 To avoid timeout, this JavaScript function should return a JWT within 10 seconds.
 This JWT must:

     - Contain the header, payload, and signature from step 3.